ethering/basespace-help/_docs/articles/descriptive/introduction-to-basemount.md

 - echo refresh > .commands

+### Can I check which permissions/scopes my access token has?

+Yes, you can see this as part of the following json response:
+  `cat <mount point>/.AccessToken/.json`

 ### How can I install a previous version of Basemount?

 The install script always installs the latest version of BaseMount.
 If you want to lock in a specific version as part of your system setup scripts, please use the following steps.